 Elisha’s long career also began during Ahab’s reign, and extended for over fifty years through the reigns of five of Ahab’s successors to the throne of Israel.

-To understand the spiritual meaning of the story of Elisha succeeding Elijah as the leading prophet in the land, it is necessary to understand that this was a time of increasing apostasy and decline, ultimately leading to the end of Israel as a nation.
+To understand the spiritual meaning of the story of Elisha succeeding Elijah as the leading prophet in the land, it is necessary to understand that this was a time of increasing apostasy and decline, ultimately leading to the end of both kingdoms of Israel.

 In the previous article I provided a link to the Bible story so that you could read it if you so desired.
 This article, however, won’t make much sense if you don’t read the story.
 So here it is before we move on: